 Next up…a boatload.

 I suppose this one is simply a relative term, seeing as how my first paddle boat uncomfortably seated two.
 Hence, its maximum boatload capacity was a grand total of two.
 The rich and famous have access to yachts, and a boatload to them might be a staff of six with four passengers (you know, to maintain enough personal space to ensure the luxury of the experience).
-A boatload could also refer to cargo, which might be packed in like sardines, which opens a whole other can of worms in this whole “standard unit of measurement” discussion.
+A boatload could also refer to cargo pieces, which might be packed tightly, which opens a whole other can of worms in this whole “standard unit of measurement” discussion.

 However, seeing as how most people don’t use “boatload” in the nautical sense (it actually does have a nautical definition…I think…), its degree of relativity is open to all kinds of interpretation…although most would generally agree that a boatload is supposed to be “a lot.”
 (Another non-standard unit of measurement.)
 We’ll just leave it at “a lot.”